What is Stock Options Trading? Your Guide to Getting Started

 As investors become more involved in the stock market, they often come across a different type of trading known as stock options trading.
 Investors classify stock options separately from stocks, bonds, ETFs, and other types of common assets.
 Instead, they are considered a form of security known as a derivative.

 It is important to note that stock options carry more risk than stocks due to the limited time horizon for investors.
 Stock options call for investors to essentially speculate on how a particular stock market price will rise or fall.

 The two biggest differences between common stocks and options are time horizon and leverage.

-With common stock, you own a small share of the company's profit or loss, you can hold for as long as you want.
+With common stock, you own a small share of the company's profit or loss, and you can hold it for as long as you want.
 However, with options, one option represents control of 100 shares of the underlying stock until the expiration.
 Due to this increased leverage and shorten time horizon, options trading is considered highly risky.

 How long can you hold on to stocks?

-Investors can hold on to stocks for years and let them accumulate wealth over that time frame, even if the stock has some up and down moments.
+Investors can hold on to stocks for years and let them accumulate wealth over that time frame, even if the stock has some up-and-down moments.
 However, options get traded much faster and have an expiration date, after which people can no longer use the options.